s-ahmedanwer2011/learning-log/README.md

 # learning-log
-Wanted to pursue really learning how to code for a while and this is where i start i guess.
-I almost have zero idea of what im doing but i have faith in myself.
+Day 1 - Wanted to pursue really learning how to code for a while and this is where I start I guess.
+I almost have zero idea of what im doing but I have faith in myself.
 I can envision my success already.
-MIT, here i come.
+MIT, here I come.